-- The Headteacher, members of SLT (in case of the Headteacher's absence), Deputy Director of Education and Chair of Governors (in case of an allegation being against the Headteacher) will know the name and contact details for the Local Authority Designated Officer (LADO), with whom contact will be made as soon as possible upon receipt of an allegation against a member of staff or volunteer at our academy, and always within one working day. - If further investigation or action is required, the person referring the concern to the LADO will then be nominated as the 'case manager'.
-If the specific circumstances warrant, or if the case is unusually complex, the case manager role may be taken on by a professional independent to our academy, i.e. a colleague from within REAch2 Academy Trust. - In the event of a safeguarding concern being raised about an adult not directly employed by the academy, i.e. a supply teacher, the same process will be followed to contact the LADO.
+The Headteacher, members of SLT (in case of the Headteacher's absence), Deputy Director of Education and Chair of Governors (in case of an allegation being against the Headteacher), REAch2 Head of Safeguarding and REAch2 National Director of Education (in case of an allegation being against a REAch2 central team member) will know the name and contact details for the Local Authority Designated Officer (LADO), with whom contact will be made as soon as possible upon receipt of an allegation against a member of staff or volunteer at our academy, and always within one working day.

+- If further investigation or action is required, the person referring the concern to the LADO will then be nominated as the 'case manager'.
+If the specific circumstances warrant, or if the case is unusually complex, the case manager role may be taken on by a professional independent to our academy, i.e. a senior colleague from within REAch2 Academy Trust. - In the event of a safeguarding concern being raised about an adult not directly employed by the academy, i.e. a supply teacher, the same process will be followed to contact the LADO.
 Additionally, the Headteacher will liaise with the individual's employer subsequent to the referral to ensure full cooperation and involvement with any process required to investigate and resolve the concern that has been raised. - In the event of any referral to LADO being made, the referrer will immediately inform their REAch2 safeguarding lead, who will support with the subsequent process.
 If the referral relates to the Headteacher, the REAch2 Head of Safeguarding will be immediately informed.